Windows 11 homepage

-Despite saying that Windows 10 would be the last version of the operating system, its retirement is set for 2025.
-Windows 11 will be launching on 5 October 2021, with the upgrade free for all existing Windows 10 users*.
+Despite saying that Windows 10 would be the last version of the operating system, its retirement is set for 14 October 2025.
+If you are still using Windows 10, you need to upgrade to Windows 11 before this date.

 Centralised Start Button and Task Bar